rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 eb init [APP_NAME] --region us-west-2 --platform "Docker 1.7.1"
 ~~~

-Upon success you should a message like "Application [APP_NAME] has been created."
+If this succeeds, you should see a message like "Application [APP_NAME] has been created."

 #### b) Create "production" Elastic Beanstalk environment